cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 # The lesson to learn

 Coverage tools implement different policies to handle the variety of bytecode constructs, thus posing a challenge for its usage on debloating.
 I have shown that, as in this case, when facing a hard problem for which no tool can provide a 100% accurate solution, combining the diversity of implementations of similar tools is a feasible approach to achieve better results.
-Of course, one can argue that this decision may have a negative impact on performance, but sometimes performance is not exactly of principal goal :smiley:
+Of course, one can argue that this decision may hurt performance, but sometimes performance is not exactly of principal goal :smiley: